Meeting The Moment

 U.S. Impact Investing Policy

-In the last several years our work has focused on impact investing policy domestically.
-In 2013, Pacific Community Ventures, Enterprise Community Partners, and IRI launched the Accelerating Impact Investing Initiative (AI3) to improve and expand the market for impact investments in the U.S. through public policy.
-The AI3’s work has served as a resource for the U.S. Impact Investing Alliance, policymakers, foundations, and other stakeholders who are interested in advancing supportive impact investing policy nationally.
+PCV has been working to improve and expand the market for impact investments in the U.S. through public policy since 2009.
+Our work has served as a resource for the U.S. Impact Investing Alliance, policymakers, foundations, and other stakeholders who are interested in advancing supportive impact investing policy nationally.
 Our research includes:

 - An overview of the domestic impact investing ecosystem produced for the U.S. National Advisory Board on Impact Investing